-AWS Snowcone is a small, rugged, and secure edge computing and data transfer device.
-Like AWS Snowball, you can use Snowcone to collect data, process it, and move it to the cloud.
-AWS Snowball is designed to the OSHA standard for a one-person liftable device, is rack-mountable and can be checked as luggage on an airline.
-Snowcone is designed for maximum portability, and it can fit inside a standard mailbox, and it is light enough to be carried and delivered by a drone.
+AWS Snowcone is a small, rugged, and secure edge computing and data migration device.
+Snowcone is designed to the OSHA standard for a one-person liftable device, is rack-mountable and can be checked as luggage on an airline.
+Snowcone is designed for maximum portability.
+It fits inside a standard mailbox and is light enough to be carried and delivered by a drone.
 You can move data to AWS either offline by shipping the device, or online by using it with AWS DataSync, which is pre-installed in the device.
 Snowcone enables you to run edge workloads using Amazon EC2 computing, and local storage in harsh, disconnected field environments such as oil rigs, search and rescue vehicles, military sites, or factory floors, as well as remote offices, hospitals, and movie theaters.

 Small and light

 AWS Snowcone weighs about 4.5 lbs.
 (2.1 kg) and is roughly the size of a tissue box, approximately 9 inches long, 6 inches wide, and 3 inches tall (8.94” x 5.85” x 3.25” / 227 mm x 148.6 mm x 82.65 mm).
 In comparison, AWS Snowball weighs about 49.7 lbs.
 (22.3 kg), is 28.3 inches long, 10.6 inches wide, and 15.5 inches tall.